kubernetes/website/content/en/docs/setup/_index.md

 ## Learning environment

 If you want to get familiar with Kubernetes, you can use the Docker-based solutions.
-You can use tools that are supported by the Kubernetes community or the tools in the ecosystem to setup a Kubernetes cluster on a local-machine.
+You can use tools that are supported by the Kubernetes community or the tools in the ecosystem to set up a Kubernetes cluster on a local machine.

-{{< table caption="Local-machine solutions table that lists the tools supported by the community and the ecosystem to deploy Kubernetes." >}}
+{{< table caption="Local machine solutions table that lists the tools supported by the community and the ecosystem to deploy Kubernetes." >}}

 |Community           |Ecosystem     |
 | ------------       | --------     |